Home » Wrapping Paper Wreath

 One of the best ways to recycle holiday wrapping paper is to use it again next year!
 Fold it up neatly and store it in a box or bag until you need it again.

-If you have rolls of wrapping paper that you don’t think you’ll use again, you can always donate it to a local school or daycare center.
+Donate it to a local school or daycare center.
 They can use it for art projects or for wrapping presents for their own holiday celebrations.

 Use it as padding for shipping boxes – I do this every year.
 Just stuff it into the box around the items you’re sending to help keep them safe in transit.
 This is a great way to use up those odd pieces of wrapping paper that you have left over from previous years.

-Another spin on that idea – run it through the paper shredder.
+run it through the paper shredder.

-You can always use holiday wrapping paper as wall decor for the Christmas season!
 Just tape it up on your walls in a festive design.
 This is a great way to use up those larger pieces of wrapping paper that you don’t want to store.
 Plus, it’s a fun and easy way to decorate your home for the holidays.

 Related: